I just got an email from a guy that made a great point about this unfunded liability stuff.

 Breitbart shows up at Wiener's press conference.

-And Breitbart says, I'm a little tired of you people thinking I'm wrong, where everything I do, I can back up.
+And Breitbart says, I'm a little tired of you people thinking I'm wrong where everything I do, I can back up.

-I my middle name is facts.
+My middle name is Facts.

-And you're sitting here and you're believing uh all this garbage, and eventually, after five or six requests to do so, Wiener did finally apologize to Breitbart, but you're you're absolutely right.
+And eventually, after five or six requests to do so, Weiner did finally apologize to Breitbart.

-Andrew Breitbart, who's got big government and big journalism websites.
+Andrew Breitbart has got big government and big journalism websites and clearly rattling the left.

 So Breitbart just hijacked Wiener's press conference.

-You gotta love that.
+You got to love that.